hugo53/hugo53.github.io/pages/iosmyth.md

 #### Purpose
 The main value of archiving is that it provides a generic way to make objects persistent.
 Instead of writing object data out in a special file format, applications frequently store their model objects in archives that they can write out as files.
 An application can also transfer a network of objects—commonly known as an object graph—to another application using archiving.
 Applications often do this for pasteboard operations such as copy and paste.

+## Inline Method in C and ObjectiveC {#inline-method}
+In almost cases, inline method is for tunning performance. [refer here](http://www.drdobbs.com/the-new-c-inline-functions/184401540)